 of the trail off the access road, and take a picture there, or with one of the trail gnomes along this

-neighbourhood.
-Take a picture at the bench look out at the high point of the trail (about mid-way
+A recent addition to the Whitehorse trail network, this loop connects new and old trails around Crestview.
+Take a picture at the bench lookout at the high point of the trail (about mid-way through).

 Yukon River Trail

-One of the most iconic mountain bike trails in Yukon - take a picture of your favourite view!
+An early season favourite and one of the most iconic mountain bike trails in the Yukon.
+Take a selfie with your favourite view!

 Rehab and Downtown Boogaloo

-Take a picture at the lookout at the top of Pilot Mountain and enjoy the trails!
+Don’t miss an early season ride out at Pilot!
+Take a picture of yourself at the lookout at the top of Pilot Mountain and pick your trail to head back down.

 Send us a message